 The patients that the epidemiologist was initially interested in were those who received a high opioid dosage as part of an acute treatment.
 To isolate these patients, she used the overlap search module to select patients with concurrent "high" and "acute" intervals.
-From there, she was interested in cases where this combination was not closely preceded by a hospital visit.
-It was not readily apparent to her how to construct this query (Difficulty #3).
-We guided her to construct a query for cases where this combination was closely preceded by a hospital visit.
-From this hint, she quickly realized that the records not matching this query would satisfy her original query.
-She was able to isolate these records without further assistance.
+From there, she was interested in whether this combination was closely preceded by a hospital visit.
+To answer this question, she used the advanced search to find patients with a hospital visit within two months of the high dosage.
+She remarked that she was surprised by how few patients matched this search, and expressed the need to expand her dataset to further confirm this result.
+Overall, the epidemiologist was very excited about the simplicity and ease of use of both query interfaces.
+She began our session with eight overarching research questions, and LifeFlow allowed her to target all of them within her dataset.